dpezely/anagram-phrases/README.md

 > pruned search space (`N`) and phrase length (`M`).
 This has been the case
 > when N begins above 300k but reduced within N=30 to N=4000 for M=2 and M=4
 > word English phrases.
->
-> Running time for those have been well *under one second* on a single core
-> of i7-8550U CPU with laptop-grade SSD storage for a 25 character, 4 word
-> input phrase.
->
-> Be sure to **build with `--release` flag**, first.

-In addition, this implementation leverages many opportunities for local optimizations when searching.
-One optimization spares an occasional loop iteration and short-circuits based upon commutative properties of multiplication.

 Duplicates get removed from preliminary result with small performance penalty of another ephemeral BTreeMap, where keys are words of a